lakshmojirao999/rubyonrails-cicd/README.md

 * ...

-It is Development branch taken from master Github Access Token updated
+It is Development branch taken from master Github Access/Jenkins secerate Token updated